Tutorials

 Question Answering over Knowledge Bases in the Era of Large Language Models

-Venue: Sydney
+• Venue: Sydney (in-person), Bali (broadcast)

 Knowledge Base Question Answering (KBQA) has emerged as a crucial paradigm for providing accurate, explainable, and domain-specific answers to natural language queries.
 With the rapid advancement of Large Language Models (LLMs), QA systems can leverage their powerful language understanding and generation capabilities.
 However, LLMs often struggle with hallucination, static knowledge, and limited interpretability.
 Integrating structured Knowledge Bases (KBs) addresses these limitations by providing explicit, updatable, and domain-specific factual knowledge.
 This tutorial provides an overview of KBQA in the era of LLMs.
 We introduce fundamental concepts of KBQA, discuss the strengths and limitations of LLMs and KBs, and survey state-of-the-art methods, including retrieval-augmented generation and knowledge integration approaches.
 Practical considerations, applications, and limitations are highlighted throughout.